awsdocs/amazon-ses-developer-guide/doc-source/configure-custom-open-click-domains.md

-# Configuring Custom Domains to Handle Open and Click Tracking<a name="configure-custom-open-click-domains"></a>
+# Configuring custom domains to handle open and click tracking<a name="configure-custom-open-click-domains"></a>

 When you use [event publishing](monitor-using-event-publishing.md) to capture open and click events, Amazon SES makes minor changes to the emails you send\.
 To capture open events, Amazon SES adds a 1 pixel by 1 pixel transparent image to the bottom of each email\.
 This image has a unique file name for each email, and is hosted on a server operated by Amazon SES\.
 To capture link click events, Amazon SES replaces the links in your emails with links to a server operated by Amazon SES\.
 This immediately redirects the recipient to his or her intended destination\.
 Some Amazon SES customers may want to use their own domains, rather than domains owned and operated by Amazon SES, to create a more cohesive experience for their recipients\.